Zoltán Kovács (ice hockey)

 Zoltán Kovács (born 2 January 1962) is a Hungarian ice hockey coach and administrator.
 He joined the Hungarian Ice Hockey Federation as a secretary in 1994, then served as its general secretary from 1998 to 2017, and has served as its vice-president since 2017.
 He played for the Hungary men's national junior ice hockey team in 1980, and was its manager in 2003 when the team earned promotion to Division I of the IIHF World U20 Championship.
 He played professionally for Ferencvárosi TC, and sat on several International Ice Hockey Federation (IIHF) committees.
-The IIHF named Kovács as the 2020 Paul Loicq Award recipient, for his contributions to the IIHF and international hockey.
+The IIHF named Kovács as the 2020 Paul Loicq Award recipient for contributions to international hockey.

 Playing and coaching career

 Kovács was born on 2 January 1962, in Budapest.
 He began playing ice hockey with KSI Budapest in 1972.
+As a defenceman, he won youth championships in the U16 and U18 age groups.
 He later played for the Hungary men's national under-18 ice hockey team at the 1979 IIHF European U18 Championship and the 1980 IIHF European U18 Championship; and then for the Hungary men's national junior ice hockey team in Pool B of the 1980 World Junior Ice Hockey Championships.

 Kovács played hockey professionally from 1980 to 1990 with Ferencvárosi TC in Budapest.
 He won OB I bajnokság championships in 1984 and 1989, and finished his career playing with Dunaújvárosi Acélbikák.
 He began coaching the Ferencvárosi TC junior team in 1984 while he was playing on the senior team, and coached the Hungary men's national under-16 team from 1987 to 2000.
 He later coached for MAC Budapest from 2000 to 2008.
 Notable players on his teams include Levente Szuper, Balázs Sebők and Krisztián Nagy.

 During his coaching career, Kovács completed a Master of Physical Education degree in 1992 at the Faculty of Physical Education and Sport Sciences at Semmelweis University, and later earned a Bachelor of Economics degree from Corvinus University of Budapest.